malviyanikhil123/React-portfolio/README.md

 - [EmailJS](https://www.emailjs.com/) for the contact form functionality
 - [React Hot Toast](https://react-hot-toast.com/) for toast notifications
 - [Vercel](https://vercel.com/) for the seamless hosting and deployment
-- [Vercel](https://vercel.com/) for the seamless hosting and deployment

 ## 🚀 Deployment

 This project is deployed on Vercel.
-The live version can be accessed at [nikhilmalviya.vercel.app](https://nikhilmalviya.vercel.app/).
+The live version can be accessed at [here](https://www.nikhilmalviya.me/).

 ### Deployment Steps
 1. Push your changes to GitHub